S.A.L.T.

 CTL Thanks

 This page and the S.A.L.T. tool are a direct result of work by one of our 2018-19 Faculty Learning Communities – Intersections of Active Learning, Student Development, and Student Success.
-We are also indebted to the following individuals, who continued to develop this tool long after the end of their Faculty Learning Community: Emmie Bennett, Katie Burr, Beate Brunow, Nicholas Colvard, Kara Fresk, Zoe Morris, and Lisa Williamson.
+We are also indebted to the following individuals, who continued to develop this tool long after the end of their Faculty Learning Community: Emmie Gooch, Katie Burr, Beate Brunow, Nicholas Colvard, Kara Fresk, Zoe Morris, and Lisa Williamson.
 Finally, we would like to recognize the UGA Terry College of Business – Masters in Business Technology students who helped develop this interactive table and user interface.

 Barber, J. P., King, P.M, & Baxter Magolda, M.B.
 (2013).
 Long Strides on the Journey toward Self-Authorship: Substantial Developmental Shifts in College Students’ Meaning Making.
 The Journal of Higher Education, 84:6, 866-896, DOI: 10.1080/00221546.2013.11777313